mchavez-newrelic/example-voting-app/README.md

 * You can begin installing the .NET agent by first clicking the **Add Data** tab on the left hand navigation pane, as shown below. <img width="1490" alt="Add Data" src="readmeData/AgentInstallation_1.png">
 * Search for the .NET agent in the **Search for any technology** search bar and click the .NET agent under the **Application monitoring** section as shown below. <img width="824" alt="image" src="readmeData/NETAgentInstallation_2.png">
-* Next, give your application a name, preferably different from the name given to your Python Agent.
-For example, you can name the .NET application `example-voting-app-worker` in your New Relic account.

 * We will be following the steps linked [here](https://docs.newrelic.com/install/dotnet/?deployment=linux&docker=yesDocker) to install and enable the .NET agent inside our .NET Docker container.
   * Replace the code in your `/worker/Dockerfile` file for your .NET worker to be as shown [here](https://github.com/mchavez-newrelic/example-voting-app/blob/instrumented-version/worker/Dockerfile).
   * Make sure to replace `YOUR_LICENSE_KEY` and `YOUR_APP_NAME` with your New Relic license key and .NET application name respectively inside the `ENV` command at the bottom of the Dockerfile.
 If you would like to know where to find your license key, you can follow instructions [here](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).